 You might be thrilled about building or getting your own racing drone and being able to fly it… But nothing is more thrilling than entering a race.
 The speed, the sounds, the action, the crashes – it all adds up to that thrill and excitement.
 You may come as an audience at first, or participate already if you feel ready.

-A drone racing event can be held on indoor or outdoor tracks – some as simple as a tracks laid out in a local park or some as challenging as subterranean mines and abandoned buildings.
+A drone racing event can be held on indoor or outdoor tracks – some as simple as a track laid out in a local park or some as challenging as subterranean mines and abandoned buildings.
 The aim of a drone race is to finish the most laps in a given time.
 A usual course is around 100 to 210 yards long, with some sharp turns and altitude changes to test pilots’ control and maneuvering.
-A race course also usually has loops and hoops that drones have to fly though.
+A race course also usually has loops and hoops that drones have to fly through.
 If a drone misses a loop, it has to fly back and try to go through it.